ExtensionEngine/tailor/README.md

 * `npm run start`

 ## :books: Content repository structure
-Repository stucture can be altered using activities configuration file.
+Repository stucture can be altered using tailor configuration file.
 Recongnized configuration filenames are (sorted by priority):
-- `activities.config.js`
+- `tailor.config.js`
-- `.activitiesrc.js`
+- `.tailorrc.js`
-- `.activitiesrc`
+- `.tailorrc`
-- `.activitiesrc.json`
+- `.tailorrc.json`

-Use the `.activitiesrc.json.example` file as a template:
+Use the `.tailorrc.json.example` file as a template:
 ```
-$ cp .activitiesrc.json.example .activitiesrc.json
+$ cp .tailorrc.json.example .tailorrc.json
 ```
 and enter configuration details.
 It is also possible to use a commonjs module, by using `module.exports` to export the repository structure.
 Configuration file is searched for inside current working directory by default.
-If a custom location or a custom name is needed, it can be provided through the `--activities-config` flag passed to target npm script:
+If a custom location or a custom name is needed, it can be provided through the `--config` flag passed to target npm script:
 ```
-$ npm run dev:client -- --activities-config=path/to/custom/activities/config.js
+$ npm run dev:client -- --config=path/to/custom/tailor/config.js
 ```
-alternatively `TAILOR_ACTIVITIES_CONFIG` environment variable can be used:
+alternatively `TAILOR_CONFIG` environment variable can be used:
 ```
-$ TAILOR_ACTIVITIES_CONFIG=path/to/custom/activities/config.js npm run dev:server
+$ TAILOR_CONFIG=path/to/custom/activities/config.js npm run dev:server
 ```

 Content repository structures are defined using following properties: